nwillc/buildInfo/README.md

 Gradle Build Info Plugin
 ========================

 This plugin will generate a JSON file with Java build information in it.
-It's intended use is to generate this file each build that can be tucked into the resources and accessed at runtime, for example allowing a server to report some of the conditions under which it was built.
-The JSON file contains minimal project information, Java version information, dependencies, build date etc.  The output file can be changed, and custom values can me added.
+It's intended use is to generate the file each build so it can be tucked into the project resources which can be accessed at runtime, for example allowing a server to report some of the conditions under which it was built.
+The JSON file contains minimal project information, Java version information, dependencies, build date etc.  The output file name can be changed, and custom values can be added.

 Go to the [Gradle Plugins Site](https://plugins.gradle.org/plugin/com.github.nwillc.buildInfo) for usage info.